 Shalini Govil-Pai is an engineer and author of two books on computer graphics.
 She fell in love with computer graphics as a teenager.
-Unsurprisingly then she went on to get her under-graduate and graduate degrees in computer engineering.
+Unsurprisingly she went on to get her under-graduate and graduate degrees in computer engineering.
 And with persistence and single-minded focus she got a job at Pixar Animation.
 As technical director at Pixar she worked on Toy Story and A Big’s Life.
 In 2005 she joined Google and now works for Google/YouTube.

-In this interview we talk to Govil-Pai about how she discovered her love for computer graphics when she worked on a SGI graphics compute in her father’s lab.
+In this interview we talk to Govil-Pai about how she discovered her love for computer graphics when she worked on a SGI graphics computer in her father’s lab.
 What was the first piece of code she wrote?
 What was it like to be the only female undergraduate student in a class of 35 at the Indian Institute of Technology (IIT), Bombay?
 How did she land her dream job at Pixar Animations?
 What is her advice to young girls who want to study engineering?
 Tune in to find out.

 Meet Danielle Applestone of Other Machine Company that makes desktop milling machine.
 Applestone talks about how growing up in Arkansas and discovering her love for math and science and how she decided to study engineering.
 She went to MIT to study chemical engineering and discovered that what she really wanted to study was material science.
 She got her PhD in material engineering.
 She headed to Silicon Valley,which is where she wanted to learn the ropes for starting a company.
 Tune in to find out how she did it.